ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/step_by_step_instructions/cardboard_box_step_by_step.md

 There are many ways to do it of course, so choose the easiest set up for you.

+But the power of using a Bowl is very simple: Easy to replace and uses less water.
+It can also be positioned where we want, height wise, to meet the roots where needed.

+The bowl method makes many things easier, including keeping the solution consistantly fresh.

 Happy Gardening :-)

 ---